Information for:Sign up to our Engage eNewsletter

 Degree apprenticeships are listed within the apprenticeships section of the course search.

-Foundation degrees are listed in the degrees section of the course search.
+Foundation degrees are listed in the qualifications section of the course search.

 In 1992 many UK higher education providers previously referred to as polytechnics and other institutions gained the title of university, so many providers of accredited degrees have changed their name.
 Degrees are listed against the current name of the provider, but the advanced search will find a degree if you search by a former name.